ratorx/chumenu-go/README.md

 Almost ready for production...
 ## TODO
-* Fix HMAC encryption validation on Facebook webhook (currently disabled due to MANY non-standard escape codes for characters)
+* ~~Fix HMAC encryption validation on Facebook webhook (currently disabled due to MANY non-standard escape codes for characters)~~
-* Migrate chumenu users to new database
+* Add support for new "broadcast messages" and "labels" in new Messenger API

 ## Planned Features